nmcbrown67/sedaro-fork/README.md

 ## Your Task

-**Review the few files that make up Sedaro Nano, figure out how it works, and then add to it in what ever way <u>best</u> shows off your unique skills + creativity!**
+**Review the few files that make up Sedaro Nano, figure out how it works, and then add to it in whatever way <u>best</u> shows off your unique skills + creativity!**

 ### Some Project Ideas